mhaidaralm/Neumorphism/README.md

 Ola! :D

-Neumorphism Landing Page. this is how I learn the basics of HTML, CSS, and JS. it isn't responsive yet and still under maintenance.
+This is my Neumorphism Landing Page. this is how I learn and apply the basics of HTML, CSS, and JS.
+Whoops, it isn't responsive yet :( and still under maintenance.

 Hope you enjoy it! :)))

 Live demo here: https://mhaidaralm.github.io/Neumorphism/

+Thanks for watching!